thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

+TODO: by default exercises don't have muscle groups so the body svg doesn't highlight.
+Add messaging?

 <!-- prettier-ignore -->
 TODO: Edit exercises
     - add exercise types